chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 ``<file>``
 ----------

 This tag allows to insert any deserialized object from a URL.
 Unlike :ref:`config-tag-include`, this tag will only replace the value by a deep copy of the loaded object, instead of merging it into the current dictionary.
-See :ref:`config-url-io` for details.
-If the object is large and only used once, ``<file-cache=off>`` can be used to temporarily disable the cache and avoid the deep copy.
+If the object is large and only used once, it is recommended to turn off the cache to avoid the deep copy.

 .. admonition:: tag
   :class: guide-config-tag